eastandwestwind/notes/_posts/2015-10-12-removemethods.md

 ---
 layout: post_page
-title: Methods to remove rows and columns
+title: Remove rows and columns in R
 ---